-Compared to the rest of the Las Vegas–Henderson–Paradise market, the Centennial Hills submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the Centennial Hills submarket has smaller rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 27 listings have been posted online, which means new availabilities might be going fast.
+In the last 90 days, 36 listings have been made available, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 75% of the available leases in the Centennial Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Centennial Hills occupants.
-Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commute by public transit is the most popular way to get to work amongst Centennial Hills residents.
+Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.